Andrew Benintendi Player Props: White Sox vs. Mariners

 Mariners Pitching Rankings

-- The Mariners' 3.96 team ERA ranks 10th among all MLB pitching staffs.
+- The Mariners have a 3.94 team ERA that ranks 10th across all league pitching staffs.

-- The Mariners allow the fewest home runs in baseball (65 total, 1.0 per game).
+- Mariners pitchers combine to surrender the fewest home runs in baseball (66 total, one per game).

-- In his last appearance on Sunday, the righty went three innings against the Los Angeles Angels, giving up six earned runs while surrendering eight hits.
+- In his last time out on Tuesday against the Miami Marlins, the right-hander tossed six innings, allowing one earned run while surrendering one hit.

+- The 24-year-old has amassed an ERA of 4.06, with 7.9 strikeouts per nine innings, in eight games this season.
+Opposing hitters have a .202 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.